kiboschool/course-industry-experience-1/src/lessons/application-materials/webprofiles.md

 - **Ask people you know**: you should connect to your Kibo classmates, staff, mentors and others you know
 - **Don't ask people you don't know**: while you may want to connect with well-known people, you should only request connections from people you actually know.
 I get many connection requests and say no to the majority of them because I want my network to be meaningful.
 I consider connection requests from people I've never interacted with and who have no meaningful connection to me to be rude.
 Don't be that person!
 - **Ask wisely**: don't assume everyone you interact with remembers you.
-When making a connection request to a weak tie (someone do not know well), it's helpful to use the connection message to send a _brief_ message on why you want to be connected.
+When making a connection request to a weak tie (someone do not know well), include a _brief_ reminder message on why you want to be connected.
 For example:
   - _"Thank you for speaking at the fireside chat.
 I appreciated your insight on building soft skills.
 I'd like to be added to your network."_
   - _"It was a pleasure to meet you at XYZ conference, and chat briefly about education in Africa.
 I'd like to stay in touch."_